Hardy's non-locality and generalized non-local theory: Acknowledgments

+Thus we see that above-mentioned sixteen probabilities will be {\it non-local} as well as {\it non-signaling} iff $0 < q \le 1/2$.

-\textbf{Appendix-I} Here we try to find out the state of n qubits ($n > 3$) which exhibits the Hardy type nonlocality with maximum probability.
-For the choice of two-valued two non-commuting observables $\hat{U}_j$ and $\hat{D}_j$ for the $j$-th qubit, Hardty-type non-locality argument runs as follows:
+Here we try to find out the state of $n$ qubits ($n > 3$) which exhibits the Hardy's nonlocality conditions for $n$ two-level systems with maximum nonlocal probability.
+For the choice of $\{+1, -1\}$-valued two non-commuting observables $\hat{U}_j$ and $\hat{D}_j$ for the $j$-th qubit, Hardy's non-locality argument runs as follows (for an $n$-qubit state $|\psi\rangle$):

-As above, if $S_1$ is the $(n + 1)$-dimensional subspace of the $n$-qubit Hilbert space $({C\!\!\!\!I}^2)^{\otimes n}$ linearly spanned by the $(n + 1)$ number of linearly independent product states $|\hat{D}_1 = + 1, \hat{U}_2 = + 1, \hat{U}_3 = + 1, \ldots, \hat{U}_n = + 1\rangle$, $|\hat{U}_1 = + 1, \hat{D}_2 = + 1, \hat{U}_3 = + 1, \ldots, \hat{U}_n = + 1\rangle$, $\ldots$, $|\hat{U}_1 = + 1, \hat{U}_2 = + 1, \ldots, \hat{U}_{n - 1} = + 1, \hat{D}_n = + 1\rangle$, $|\hat{D}_1 = - 1, \hat{D}_2 = - 1, \hat{D}_3 = - 1, \ldots, \hat{D}_n = - 1\rangle$, then all the (fully) product states, each of which is orthogonal to $S_1$, will linearly span the $(2^n - n - 2)$-dimensional subspace $S_2$.
+As above, if $S_1$ is the $(n + 1)$-dimensional subspace of the $n$-qubit Hilbert space $({C\!\!\!\!I}^2)^{\otimes n}$, linearly spanned by the $(n + 1)$ number of linearly independent product states $|\hat{D}_1 = + 1, \hat{U}_2 = + 1, \hat{U}_3 = + 1, \ldots, \hat{U}_n = + 1\rangle$, $|\hat{U}_1 = + 1, \hat{D}_2 = + 1, \hat{U}_3 = + 1, \ldots, \hat{U}_n = + 1\rangle$, $\ldots$, $|\hat{U}_1 = + 1, \hat{U}_2 = + 1, \ldots, \hat{U}_{n - 1} = + 1, \hat{D}_n = + 1\rangle$, $|\hat{D}_1 = - 1, \hat{D}_2 = - 1, \hat{D}_3 = - 1, \ldots, \hat{D}_n = - 1\rangle$, then all the (fully) product states, each of which is orthogonal to $S_1$, will linearly span the $(2^n - n - 2)$-dimensional subspace $S_2$.
 So $S_2$ is orthogonal to $S_1$.
 One can also show that $S_2$ can be linearly spanned by the following $(2^n - n - 2)$ number of linearly independent product states:

 \\

 \\ \\ \\